themelektaus/tausly/README.md

 Clear the entier canvas.
 It also calls the `onClear` callback.

 #### BEGIN CLIP *x*, *y*, *width*, *height*
-Limit all draw calls to an area until the `END` keyword.
+Limit all drawcalls to an area until the `END` keyword.

 <!--
 `CURSOR SHOW`